-\paragraph{Actantial networks} Finally, we transform the narrative trace table into a representation that allows us to identify another typical feature of political narratives, which is the identification of protagonists and antagonists.
-We approach this by categorizing the \textit{types of relationships} that exist between two actors.
-More precisely, we manually label the existing VerbAtlas categories according to the following schema: an action or evaluation that agent $i$ performs on patient $j$ is beneficial, if it brings benefit to or is positive towards $j$.
-Examples of such predicates are helping, approving, creating, but also actions that imply a positive relationship between the actors, like hosting or warning.
-On the other hand, if the action brings detriment to or implies a negative evaluation of actor $j$, we label the corresponding verb category as adverse.
-Examples include accusing, attacking, betraying, obliging or resisting.
-If the verb does not do either, then we label it as neutral.
-Please refer to Sec.~\ref{sec:appendix:verbs} for a complete list of adversely and beneficially categorized verbs.

-We call an action from actor $i$ to $j$ adverse if $i$ is ARG0, $j$ is ARG1, the predicate is part of the adverse category and the (possible) frame verb is positive.
-Let $A_{ij}$ be the matrix that counts the number of adverse actions from $i$ to $j$. $B_{ij}$ is the corresponding matrix for beneficial actions.
-For each tuple of actors $(i,j)$ we compute their edge score $\alpha(i,j)$ defined as
+\paragraph{Actantial network} We further simplify the narrative network by collapsing it into a weighted network, where all links between two given actors are collapsed into a single weighted, scored link.
+We call this network the \textit{actantial network}.
+The aim is to generate a network that encapsules the supportive or conflictive nature of the relationship between two actors.
+To achieve this, we first label each link in the narrative network as either supportive, conflictive or neutral\footnote{We borrow this nomenclature from Thagard's work on cognitive-affective structures \citep{Thagard2015}}.
+We approach this by leveraging the VerbAtlas ontology \citep{difabio2019verbatlas}.
+We manually label the existing VerbAtlas categories according to the following schema: an action or evaluation that agent $i$ performs on patient $j$ is supportive, if it brings benefit to or implies a supportive relationship towards $j$.
+Examples of such predicates are helping, approving, creating, causing, but also actions that imply a positive relationship between the actors, like hosting or warning.
+On the other hand, if the action brings detriment to or implies a conflictive relation to actor $j$, we label the corresponding verb category as conflictive.
+Examples include accusing, attacking, betraying, obliging, preventing or resisting.
+If the verb does not imply either, then we label it as neutral.
+Please refer to the Supplementary Material for a complete list of categorized verbs.
+The link score from node $i$ to $j$ encapsules how supportive, conflictive or neutral the actions of $i$ are towards $j$, taking into account all the links in the narrative network.
+Let $C_{ij}$ be the matrix that counts the number of links from $i$ to $j$ labeled as conflictive, $S_{ij}$ and $N_{ij}$ the corresponding matrices for supportive and neutral links.
+We define the link score $\sigma(i,j)$ as

-This naturally generates a directed, weighted graph $G(V,E)$, where the vertices are the actors and directed edges represent their strength and nature of connection.
-More precisely, $V$ is an unordered set of vertices and $E$ is a set of ordered edges.
-The edge from $i$ to $j$ is given by $(i,j,w(i,j),\alpha(i,j))$, where the weight $w(i,j) = B_{ij} + A_{ij}$ is given by the number of beneficial and adverse actions $i$ performs on $j$.
-If actor $i$ acts only positively on $j$, then the score of the edge $(i,j)$ is given by $\alpha(i,j) = 1$.
+The link weight between two nodes $i$ and $j$ in the actantial network is given by the sum of links between $i$ and $j$ in the narrative network.